-Services to Hampton Court run from London Waterloo every 30 minutes, calling at Vauxhall, Clapham Junction, Earlsfield, Wimbledon, Raynes Park, New Maldon, Berrylands, Surbiton and Thames Ditton.
+Hampton Court train station is located a five-minute walk from the palace.
+National Rail train services run from London Waterloo every 30 minutes, calling at Vauxhall, Clapham Junction, Earlsfield, Wimbledon, Raynes Park, New Maldon, Berrylands, Surbiton, Thames Ditton and Hampton Court.

 *These services accept Oyster cards, LT cards, bus passes, Travelcards, Freedom Passes and Saver Tickets.

 There is no London Underground station at Hampton Court.
 The nearest Underground stations are in Wimbledon and Richmond, where connecting bus routes are available.

 The palace is on the A308 and is well signposted from all major local roads.

 Please follow the brown tourist attraction road signs:

 - From the M25, take either exit 10 (onto the A307) or exit 12 (onto the A308).

 - From the A3, take the A309.